ctriapr7/Business-Management/README.md

 # Business Management

-An OOP-designed Java program that manages financial aspects of a business firm that stores the input from users into database and generates financial statements.
+An end-to-end OOP-designed Java program that manages financial aspects of a business firm that stores the input from users into database and generates financial statements.

 ## Installation